Coronavirus infections in England have climbed to a record level as the REACT programme reports the highest prevalence since it began in May 2020.

 Booster vaccines were rolled out by the NHS in September last year, starting with older age groups.
 Younger people therefore received their third dose more recently than older people, which may partly explain these findings as research has shown that vaccine effectiveness against infection falls over time.

 Professor Paul Elliott, director of the REACT programme from Imperial’s School of Public Health, said: “These trends are concerning since when a very high number of people are infected, this may lead to more people becoming seriously ill and needing to go to hospital.

 “Although restrictions have ended, I would urge people to still behave cautiously to help protect others who might be vulnerable, and avoid contact with other people if you have symptoms.
 This will help to slow the spread of the virus and lessen its impact on the NHS and our lives more broadly as we enter this next phase of the epidemic.”

 These findings from the REal-time Assessment of Community Transmission (REACT-1) programme, led by Imperial College London with Ipsos MORI and commissioned by the Department of Health and Social Care, have been published in the journal Science.

 Impact of vaccination in school children

-For this latest round of the REACT study, 109,181 people swabbed themselves at home and their samples were analysed by PCR testing.
+For this final round of the REACT study, 109,181 people swabbed themselves at home and their samples were analysed by PCR testing.
 6,902 of these were positive, giving an overall weighted prevalence of 6.37%.
 Weighting is where the researchers make adjustments to their calculations to ensure the sample reflects England’s population.